lindaprotocol/documentation-en/docs/api/http.md

 #### wallet/validateaddress
-Description: Validates if a TRON address is effective.
+Description: Validates if a LINDA address is effective.
 This is useful for pre-checking user-inputted addresses in applications before sending a transaction.

 ```
 curl -X POST  http://127.0.0.1:8090/wallet/validateaddress -d '{"address": "4189139CB1387AF85E3D24E212A008AC974967E561"}'